 Miami-Dade's streets provide a framework for the County to work with to achieve its environmental goals.
 Streets are large conveyors of stormwater during rain events; this creates an opportunity to design them in ways to capture and clean that water, rather than convey it to a storm drain.
-Complete Streets often present opportunities to add rain gardens or swales that reduce water runoff to medians, crossing islands, or along the curb.
+As part of Complete Streets guidelines there are often opportunities to add rain gardens or swales that reduce water runoff to medians, crossing islands, or along the curb.